Nandakishore695/Basic-Javascript--Example-For-Beginner/README.md

 - Slice method is used to create a new array from the original array.
 It takes two arguments the starting index, indicat where to begin the slice, and the ending index is not included in the slice array.

 **Splice() Method:**
-- Splice is used to add or remove items in the original array.
+- Splice method is used to add or remove items from the original array.
 It takes n number of arguments the start index, indicating where the modification should begin, and the number of elements to be removed.
 Additionally, you can include optional arguments to specify new elements to be add.

 **26.What is this keyword in JavaScript?**
 - This keyword refers to the current windows object.